Expensify/App/docs/articles/new-expensify/workspaces/Create-expense-tags.md

 {% include end-selector.html %}

-# Add or edit a GL code or payroll code
+# Add or edit a GL code

-If your workspace is on the Control plan, you can optionally add a GL code and payroll code to each category.
-Collect plan users will need to upgrade to Control for access to GL codes and payroll codes.
+If your workspace is on the Control plan, you can optionally add a GL code to each tag.
+Collect plan users will need to upgrade to Control for access to GL codes.

-GL codes and payroll codes can be exported to a CSV export.
+GL codes can be exported to a CSV export.
 They are not displayed to users.

-**To edit GL codes or payroll codes for a category:**
+**To edit GL codes for a tag:**

 1. Click your profile image or icon in the bottom left menu
 2. Click **Workspaces** in the left menu
 3. Select a workspace
-4. Click **Categories**
+4. Click **Tags**
-5. Click a category to open the category-settings
+5. Click a tag to open the tag-settings
 6. To add or edit a GL code, click the GL code field, make the desired change, then click **Save**
-7. To add or edit a payroll code, click the payroll code field, make the desired change, then click **Save**

-# Automatic Expensify tags
+# Apply tags to expenses automatically

 Over time, Expensify learns how you tag specific merchants and automatically applies that tag to the merchant in the future.
 - If you change a tag, Expensify learns that correction over time as well.
 However, changing a tag on one expense does not change it for other expenses that have already been assigned the tag.